kamilest/cst-ii-bioinformatics/docs/HMM.md

 **Output:** path $\pi$ that maximises probability $\mathrm{Pr}(x, \pi)$ over all possible paths through this HMM.

+### Method (Viterbi algorithm)
-**Method:** dynamic programming: the solution from the source to sink corresponds to the maximum of the solutions from the first node to sink multiplied by probabilities of transitioning to that node.
+ dynamic programming: the solution from the source to sink corresponds to the maximum of the solutions from the first node to sink multiplied by probabilities of transitioning to that node.

 1. define $s_{k,i}$ as the weight of the optimal path from *source* to node $(k,i)$
 2. *dynamic programming*: first $i-1$ transitions from source to $(k,i)$ must be from an optimal path from source to $(l, i-1)$ for some state $l$.